reyla/neighborhood-map/README.md

 Start the development server with `npm start`.
 It should automatically navigate your web browser to http://localhost:3000

+The service worker will not work unless it is a production build.

 ## Dependencies

 Font provided by Google Fonts https://fonts.googleapis.com/css?family=Roboto